 - Below that we have the standard equipment, which is included at no charge.
-The standard equipment includes the Exterior, Interior, Mechanical Features, Safety/Security/Options, and Warranty.
+The standard equipment include the Exterior, Interior, Mechanical Feature, Safety/Security/Options and the Warranty.

-- Next, we have the MSRP which is the manufacturer’s suggested retail price.
-This is simply the price at which the vehicle’s manufacturer recommends that the vehicle be sold at the point of sale.
+- Next we have the MSRP which is the manufacturer’s suggested retail price.
+This is simply the price that the vehicle’s manufacturer recommends that the vehicle be sold at the point of sale.

 - At the far right, we have the fuel economy and environment which shows you the fuel consumption and the amount you can hope to save